johnbchron/blog/content/posts/strongly-typed-ids-in-surrealdb.md

 Essentially, feature flags are extremely underrated.
 The approach that I settled on is the following:
  1. Make a "server-side" feature flag for the `core_types` library.
  2. Find a strong backing ID type that is compatible with Surreal's inner `Id` type (like ULID).
- 3. Create ID types for each model that wrap your backing ID, and include them in each model as I did above.
+ 3. Create wrapper ID types around your backing ID for each model you have, and include them in each model as I did above.
  4. Gated by the "server-side" feature flag, do the following:
      1. Add the `surrealdb` dependency
      2. Allow your ID types to deserialize from `Thing` or your backing ID type.